 Metastatic prostatic carcinoma cells bear on their surface a so-called high-density prostate-specific membrane antigen (PSMA).
-The ligands binding to PSMA can be radioactively labeled, and including by radionuclides used for therapeutic purposes, such as 177-lutetium.
-This type of therapy is feasible for patients with metastatic prostate cancer, which are no longer affected by the prior conventional systemic therapy, i.e. chemotherapy.
+The ligands binding to PSMA can be radioactively labeled, including radionuclides used for therapeutic purposes, such as 177-lutetium.
+This type of therapy is feasible for patients with metastatic prostate cancer which are no longer affected by the prior conventional systemic therapy, i.e. chemotherapy.
 In agreement with the attending urologists/oncologists, especially considering the exclusion of subsequent treatments, such as the second and third cycle of chemotherapy due to the possible low effectiveness, side effects and comorbidities, as well as at the patient's request, the chemotherapy with a high degree of side effects should be avoided.

-in the course of preparation and planning of this treatment, various studies are carried out: blood tests, including a differential blood count, liver and kidney function tests, as well as PSA.
+In the course of preparation and planning of this treatment, various studies are carried out: blood tests, including a differential blood count, liver and kidney function tests, as well as PSA.

 Lutetium-177-PSMA ligands bind PSMA to cells carrying the prostate cancer on their cell membranes.
-Due to radioactive rays with a short exposure, the cell growth is prevented at a depth of a few millimeters only; they are damaged or destroyed.
+Due to radioactive rays with a short exposure, cell growth is prevented at a depth of a few millimeters only; they are damaged or destroyed.

 On the treatment day, you must be sober.
 The department physician will introduce venous catheters into both of your hands.
-About 2 hours before the treatment start, we will apply an ice pack to your lower jaw to protect your salivary glands so that they were cooled and thus bled to a lesser extent.
+About 2 hours before the treatment start, we will apply an ice pack to your lower jaw to protect your salivary glands so that they are cooled and thus bled to a lesser extent.
 This implies a lesser accumulation of radioactive substances in the salivary glands.
 Before treatment, an injection of saline solution will be administered to protect your kidneys.
 Following this, a healing radioactive substance is injected.
 It is introduced with a syringe for about 10-15 seconds.
-If you have any side effect during or after treatment (e.g., nausea), please, inform the department staff to receive the appropriate drugs suppressing the side effects.
+If you have any side effects during or after treatment (e.g., nausea), please, inform the department staff to receive the appropriate drugs to suppress the side effects.

 About 15-30 minutes and 2-4 hours after the healing injection, we conduct a general scintigraphy to monitor the activity distribution and measure the radiation load on the kidneys, respectively; simultaneously, a tube of blood is taken to evaluate the radioactive dose in the blood and bone marrow at each sampling.
-During the hospital stay, the radiation dose rate is determined, and the necessary blood sample is taken.
+During the hospital stay, the radiation dose rate is determined, and the necessary blood samples are taken.

-On the day of discharge, a repeated general scintigraphy of the whole body is carried out to visualize the PSMA distribution (the scintigraphy is performed 24 and 48 hours later, when required, depending on the used nuclide).
+On the day of discharge, a repeated general scintigraphy of the whole body is carried out to visualize the PSMA distribution (the scintigraphy is performed 24 and 48 hours later, depending on the used nuclide).
 Once the radioactive radiation emitted by the patient's body is below the regulatory threshold, the patient can be discharged.